Pfaffenthal-Kirchberg railway station

 Pfaffenthal-Kirchberg railway station (Luxembourgish: Gare Pafendall-Kierchbierg; French: Gare de Pfaffenthal-Kirchberg; German: Bahnhof Pfaffenthal-Kirchberg) is a rail station on CFL Line 10, in the north of Luxembourg City which opened in December 2017.
-It is located above Rue Saint-Mathieu in the Pfaffenthal quarter, below the Grand Duchess Charlotte Bridge, overlooking the Alzette River.
+It is located above Rue Saint-Mathieu in the Pfaffenthal district, below the Grand Duchess Charlotte Bridge, overlooking the Alzette River.
 The Société Nationale des Chemins de Fer Luxembourgeois (CFL), the state-owned rail company, operates both the station and the associated funicular line, which links the station to the Kirchberg.

 History

 Plans for the railway station, the funicular and the tramway projects were presented in September 2011 as part of the Luxembourgish government's wider sustainable mobility strategy.
-The aim was to reduce travel time for cross border and domestic rail commuters to the Kirchberg quarter of Luxembourg City, the location of many European Union (EU) institutions, including the Court of Justice of the European Union, and a growing commercial sector and resident population.
+The aim was to reduce travel time for cross border and domestic rail commuters to the Kirchberg district of Luxembourg City, the location of many European Union (EU) institutions, including the Court of Justice of the European Union, and a growing commercial sector and resident population.
 Prior to completion, rail commuters to the Kirchberg plateau would have had to transfer at Luxembourg central station and make a further commute across the city.

 The pre-construction analysis took place between 2013 and 2014, with construction works spanning from March 2015, to late 2017.
 The station and the accompanying funicular line is estimated, at the time of construction, to have cost 96 million euros.